UMAprotocol/protocol/documentation/oracle/tutorials/voting_with_uma_tokens.md

 Selecting these lead to further menus with relevant actions:

-- _Wallet_: View token balances for default account, from which you can vote
+- _Wallet_: View token balances for default account (and two key contract if it exists), from which you can vote
 - _Vote_: Commit and reveal votes, retrieve rewards, and view results of previous votes.
 - _Admin_: Vote on system administrator proposals